bodylabs/baiji-serialization/README.md

 Features
 --------

-- Reads and writes Pickle, JSON, and YAML
+- Reads and writes Pickle, CSV, JSON, and YAML
 - Works without an S3 connection (with local files)
 - Supports Python 2.7 and uses boto2
 - Supports OS X, Linux, and Windows